 - To evaluate cross trust practice, identify strengths and areas for development and promote the sharing of good practice.

-- Create links with individual schools to build supportive relationships with the school and its community.
+- Create links with schools to build supportive relationships with the school and its community.

-- to collaborate across the Trust and champion the Trust in the community
+- To receive and support the views of stakeholders and champion the Trust in the community